More exploration on this week's Sunday cycle trip along the canal.

 On

-the subject of mills, in addition to the mill at New Abbey and in the
+the subject of mills, in addition to the corn mill at New Abbey and in the

-centre of the town, there was also one located in the fields between The
+centre of Kilcullen town, several are indicated on early Ordnance Survey of Ireland maps.
+There was a corn mill located in the fields between The

 Stray Inn/The Mill pub and the Green Avenue, also with a small mill